CREDITS

 2 - SIDE DECK CARDS

-The Side Deck contains 10 cards, but these 10 cards are selected from a range of available card values and types.
-The standard card types are Positive 1-10 (Blue Cards), Negative 1-10 (Red Cards), and Special Cards (Red/Blue Switch Cards, Gold Switch, Flip, Double & Tiebreaker Cards).
+The Side Deck contains a selection of cards used to build the player's hand.
+The standard card types are Positive 1-6 (Blue Cards), Negative 1-6 (Red Cards), and Special Cards (Red/Blue Switch Cards of 1-6, Gold Switch, Flip, Double & Tiebreaker Cards).

 GAMEPLAY